City of Sydney Library: Library Link

 A Library Link has existed in Town Hall House, close to the location of the library's previous premises, since its relocation to Customs House in 2005.
 The Library Link makes available a number of current newspapers and magazines, a fiction collection, a self-operated check-in and check-out machine and a telephone to contact library staff.
 Members can pick up books and other material held at other branches at the Library Link by contacting staff.
 In 2006 a link opened at Pyrmont offering a limited services.
 People are able to drop off books and pick up items they have asked for during the time that the volunteers are there.

 Membership

 The library network has around 40,000 active members and processes 1,350,000 loans per year.

-Membership of the library network is free to residents of the City of Sydney local government area and residents of New South Wales.
+Membership of the library network is free to residents of the City of Sydney local government area and residents of New South Wales, but expires after three years.
+None-NSW residents can became members for one month, but this type of membership has limits.